mlhartme/stool/client/documentation.md

 ## Introduction

 Stool is a tool to manage stages: create, build, start, stop, remove.
-A stage is a set of Web applications (aka apps).
+A stage is a set of docker images containing Web applications.

 ### Quick Tour

 For setup instructions, please read the respective section below.
 The following assumes that Stool is properly set up.

-Here's an example, what you can do with Stool.
+Here's an example what you can do with Stool.

-Enter a project directory with a readily built Web application of yours - or get a sample application with
+Enter a source directory with a readily built Web application of yours - or get a sample application with

     git clone ssh://git@github.com/mlhartme/hellowar.git hellowar
     cd hellowar